deploymenttheory/terraform-provider-jamfpro/docs/styleguide.md

   }
 }
 ```

+## 15. Quick Reference Checklist

+Before submitting code, verify:
+- [ ] Functions follow naming conventions
+- [ ] Error messages are descriptive
+- [ ] No repeated schema definitions (use shared schemas)
+- [ ] Validation functions follow established patterns
+- [ ] Comments are necessary and well-formatted
+- [ ] Dependencies are pinned in `go.mod`
+- [ ] Code follows project structure guidelines
+- [ ] Tests are included for new functionality

 For any questions or ambiguities, prefer the Google Go styleguide and Effective Go as the final authority.